Chalarangelo/30-seconds-of-php/snippets/memoize.md

 ### memoize

-Memorize function results in memory.
+Memoization of a function results in memory.

 ```php
 function memoize($func)